hayndehayn/hayndehayn/README.md

 ![Header](https://github.com/hayndehayn/hayndehayn/blob/main/greetings.png)

 👋 Ello!
 I’m a full-stack developer who loves learning and exploring new coding technologies.
  I love practicing to improve my skills and gain new knowledge.
-I love coding using Javascript.
+JavaScript is one of my favorite languages to code in.

 ___